 Apple claims that Macs enjoy state-of-the-art protection that makes them less vulnerable to malware and cyberattacks.
-For years, Mac users felt safe while their Windows counterpart succumbed to hackers and malicious programs.
+For years, Mac users felt safe while their Windows counterparts succumbed to hackers and malicious programs.
 However, with cybercrime becoming more advanced every year, many Mac users are turning to VPNs to add an extra layer of security.

 In this guide, we’ll debunk the myth that Mac users are secure from cyber threats and, more importantly, we’ll show you how to set up a VPN on Mac.